Getting Started

 Globe AI

-Globe AI is a Dart first SDK for integrating large language models (LLMs) into Dart and Flutter apps.
+Globe AI is a Dart-first SDK for integrating large language models (LLMs) into Dart and Flutter apps.
 It supports text generation, streaming responses, and structured data extraction.

 It is ideal for building AI-powered features, generating creative text, extracting information from documents, and validating structured data output against a schema.